-To this end, we are conducting an ambitious study of adults and children living together in the same family home where there has been a case of COVID-19.
+To this end, we have conducted an ambitious study of adults and children living together in the same family home where there has been a case of COVID-19.
 Through serological tests, in which we take a blood sample to see if antibodies against the coronavirus are present, we can know if more children or adults have become infected in a home where there has been a case of COVID-19.
 Using the PCR technique with samples from the back of the nose and throat (also called a nasopharyngeal swab) we can detect if the virus is still present or if it has already been eliminated.

 In addition, we have also started a large seroprevalence study with about 2000 children and adolescents that will allow us to know the level of immunity they have developed against COVID-19, taking into account the degree to which they are affected, and study possible protective factors that can explain the differences between children and adults.